List of Child's Play characters: Chief Warren Kincaid

 (played by John Ritter) - Jade's uncle.
 Warren is the corrupt chief of police and uses his power to keep Jesse away and keep Jade in line.
 He is attacked by Chucky and Tiffany with a bed of nails and killed by several stab wounds to the back.
 Appears in Bride of Chucky.

+Warren Pryce

+(played by Gil Bellows) - A CIA agent, who vehemently opposes President James Collins' platform of transparency and refuses to allow the exposure of government secrets.
+He is burned alive after Grant locks him inside the burning Oval Office.
+Appears in the TV series.

 Walter Criswell

-(played by Alan Wilder) - is the manager of the department store that Maggie and Karen work at.
+(played by Alan Wilder) - is the manager of the department store where Maggie and Karen work at.
 Appears in Child's Play (1988 film).

 Characters exclusive to the 2019 film

+Andy Barclay

+(played by Gabriel Bateman) - He is a pre-teen boy with hearing loss who receives a Kaslan-brand Buddi doll from his mother Karen.
+However, both are unaware that the doll's artificial intelligence had been tampered with by a disgruntled employee.
+Andy becomes attached to the doll, who calls itself "Chucky," and soon after befriends local kids Pugg and Fayln.

 Chucky

 (voiced by Mark Hamill) - an artificially-intelligent Buddi doll that has its safety precautions disabled by a disgruntled Kaslan Industries employee during the assembly process.
 As a result, Chucky gradually develops murderous tendencies as he tries to maintain his bond with his owner and "best friend", Andy.

 Chris

 (played by Anantjot S. Aneja) - One of Andy's new friends.

 Chien

 (played by Phoenix Ly) - is the fired Kaslan employee who maliciously reprograms the Buddi doll that becomes Chucky.